FSnikers/wireguard-windows-turn/README.md

 # [WireGuard](https://www.wireguard.com/) for Windows + TURN

-This is a fully-featured WireGuard client for Windows that uses [WireGuardNT](https://git.zx2c4.com/wireguard-nt/about/).
+This is a WireGuard client for Windows that uses [WireGuardNT](https://git.zx2c4.com/wireguard-nt/about/).
 It is the only official and recommended way of using WireGuard on Windows.
+Current Wireguard client support VK TURN Proxy

 ## Download &amp; Install